Abdelrhman-Sayed70/Git/Commands/README.md

 - all commits will be under this tag

 ## `git push origin tag_name`
-- push this tag on githp
+- push this tag on githup

 ![separator2](https://i.imgur.com/4gX5WFr.png)